He Won’t Stop Pursuing Me: 8 Real Reasons and What to Do

 People generally prefer to pursue those who seem interested in them.
 If you’re not responsive, the other person may assume you’re not interested and decide to focus their attention elsewhere.

 Additionally, people often interpret silence as rejection.
-If you don’t respond to someone’s advances, they may assume you’re uninterested and don’t want to continue the relationship.
+If you don’t respond to someone’s advances, they may assume that you’re not interested and don’t want to continue the relationship.
 A man can stop pursuing if he hesitates to choose one girl from two.

-Finally, Pursuing someone can be frustrating; if you don’t respond, the other person may eventually lose interest.
+Finally, Pursuing someone can be frustrating, and if you don’t respond, the other person may eventually lose interest.
 Remember that if you’re not interested in someone, you should tell them early on.
 Otherwise, they might continue to pursue you even though you’re not reciprocating their feelings.

 Is he pursuing you slowly because he doesn’t care enough?